postmanlabs/labs-docs/v6/postman/sending_api_requests/graphql.md

 1. Click **APIs** tab, select an API (or create a new API), navigate to the **Define** tab, select **Create new**/**Import file**, choose *GraphQL* from the dropdown and click **Save**.

-2. Go to the **Collections** tab, navigate to the **Body** tab, select **GraphQL** body type, and start typing your query and autocomplete lets you view and insert possible completions from the content in your GraphQL schema.
+2. Go to the **Collections** tab, select the request, navigate to the **Body** tab, and select **GraphQL** body type.
+Select your schema from the **GraphQL (Draft)** dropdown and start typing your query.
+Autocomplete lets you view and insert possible completions from the content in your GraphQL schema.

 ### Autocomplete for GraphQL